 My old ones were getting really tatty and i had cut into them a tiny bit, oops!
 But the good thing is because you make them with scrap fabric you can change them up quickly whenever you want!

 I have been using Mending brackets.
-They were about 50 cents from the hardware store.
+They were about 50 cents from the hardware store or i found this link online.
 They are awesome.
 Heavy enough and i like the long rectangles.

 I put them over the folded edges of fabric to keep that nice and flat while cutting the fabric.
 You could make these with any bracket (square or rectangle) by adding seam allowance + 1/8″ to each side and 1″ to the top side for top stitching.